 The training is based on an adaptation of the Melbourne Initial Screening Test (MIST), which was designed by the School of Orthoptics, La Trobe University, Victoria, and in 2017 was copyrighted by State Government of Victoria.

 NOTE: MIST is designed to only detect visual problems for referral purposes.
 MIST is not to be used as a diagnostic test.

 The online self-directed training enables early-childhood educators and parents/carers of pre-school age children (3-5 years of age) to identify suspected problems with a child’s sight.
 The Testing Kit includes a booklet that provides the instructions and content, as well as other material and resources necessary for culturally safe administration of an adaptation of the Melbourne Initial Screening Test (MIST).
-It has been designed for checking vision of Aboriginal and Torres Strait Islander children with the help of staff at Early Learning Centres or Kinders.
+It has been designed for checking vision of Aboriginal and Torres Strait Islander children with the help of staff at Early Learning Centres, preschools and kindergartens.

-Looking to upskill on your eye health knowledge and capaibility?
+Looking to upskill on your eye health knowledge and capability?

 Below are several external resources available for GPs and primary-level clinicians.
-VACCHO is also developing a VET-accreddited standalone Skillset.
+VACCHO is also developing a VET-accredited upskilling Cluster of Units.

 - Eye Health in General Practice – GP training webinar delivered by North Western Melbourne PHN with support from Rural Workforce Agency Victoria (RWAV).
 RWAV supported three PHNs to deliver training for GPs on how to use the HealthPathways portal for eye-care.
-The recording is available.
+The recording is available here.